allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`sdk.aws.s3.credentials.verify`** (*string*/*boolean*)

 * Specify whether to verify SSL certificates.
 By default, they are verified.
-Input a path to a CA bundle, or set to `false` to skip SSL certificate verification.
+Input a path or a downloadable link to a CA bundle, or set to
+  `false` to skip SSL certificate verification.